-Brink Lindsey is Cato’s vice president for research and author of Age of Abundance: How Prosperity Transformed America’s Politics and Culture, called a “scintillating book” by political columnist George F. Will in the New York Times Book Review.
+He is also the author of The Age of Abundance: How Prosperity Transformed America’s Politics and Culture, called a “scintillating book” by political columnist George F. Will in the New York Times Book Review.
 From 1998 to 2004, he was director of Cato’s Center for Trade Policy Studies, helping to make it a leading voice for free trade.
-An attorney with extensive experience in international trade regulation, Lindsey was formerly director of regulatory studies at Cato and senior editor of Regulation magazine.
+An attorney with extensive experience in international trade regulation, Lindsey was formerly director of regulatory studies at Cato, Vice President for Research, and senior editor of Regulation magazine.

 Lindsey holds an A.B. from Princeton University and a J.D. from Harvard Law School.